(Even if you’re not nursing)

 - A sunshade!
 Forget buying expensive accessories to cover your pram or stroller, a strategically placed nursing cover is all you need to give bubba some shade and perfectly darken things off ready for a nap – even the shortest trips out of the house or in the car, ours comes everywhere.

 - Out and about and forgotten a rug?
 Fear not, the nursing cover is the perfect size to provide a little ground cover to your pre-crawler.
 On a patch of grass, in a cafe or don’t want an accident on someone’s lovely rug, it’s perfect!

 - When all else fails, it’s an utterly brilliant superhero cape.
 Long after its other purposes have passed I suspect mine will be ending up in the dress-up box.

 What sort of nursing cover?

 There are many different brands of nursing covers available and for the more crafty among you, super easy to make.
-I have been a big fan of Bebe au Lait, their range covers everything from the very subtle to bright delights, they are gorgeous and the perfect design for everything we need.
-Infinity nursing scarfs are another subtle and fashionable alternative.
+I have been a big fan of the apron-style Bebe au Lait.
+Their range covers everything from the very subtle to bright delights, they are gorgeous and the perfect design for everything we need.

 Anyone else love their nursing cover as much as me?
 Any other fabulous uses you have found?